upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 ![](../images/235_static_html_configure.png)

+Then save the file by committing your changes (green button up at the top right).

+!!! note

     If it's not there:

     1. Copy and paste the code from [/static/static.yml](/static/static.yml).
     2. Then, put it in a file under `.github/workflows/static.yml`.
        * You can do this straight from the browser by selecting **Add file** → **Create new file** from your repository root.
 Where it says to name your file up the top, pressing slashes will create folders for you if they don't exist, so simply copy and paste the above path and file.
     3. Save the file by committing your changes (green button up at the top right).

 You should notice it is rebuilding now, and you have a new `.github` folder: